-STATS_IT Dump statistics into a CSV file (located in the same folder than the batch file) every X iterations (X is given by the user) STATS_AV If not zero, dump statistics into a CSV file (located in the same folder than the batch file) before each regional avulsion SLICE_Z Dump a slice of the simulated block into an ASCII file One of these (located in the same folder than the batch file) at the given six keywords is Z elevation (look at section §5.2.5 for the F2G file mandatory in format).
-If the elevation Z is not inside the grid, the global automatically takes the vertical centred slice. section F2G_DZ Dump the simulated block into an ASCII file (located in the same folder than the batch file) with the given All active is discretization step (look at section §5.2.5 for the F2G file possible. format) possible.
-HISTO_DZ Dump the sand-crossing cumulative histogram with the EVD WELL given thickness step.
+1 STATS_IT Dump statistics into a CSV file (located in the same folder (Research) than the batch file) every X iterations (X is given by the user) STATS_AV If not zero, dump statistics into a CSV file (located in the (Research) same folder than the batch file) before each regional avulsion SLICE_Z Dump a slice of the simulated block into an ASCII file One of these ~ (located in the same folder than the batch file) at the given six keywords is Z elevation (look at section §5.2.5 for the F2G file mandatory in format).
+If the elevation Z is not inside the grid, the global automatically takes the vertical centered slice. section F2G_DZ Dump the simulated block into an ASCII file (located in section the same folder than the batch file) with the given All active is discretization step (look at section §5.2.5 for the F2G file possible. format) p0351010.
+HISTO_DZ , HISTO_DZ Dump the sand-crossing cumulative histogram with the EVD WELL given thickness step.
 EXP_WELL Right hand value is formatted as follow: ix;iy;z_bot;z_top.
 Extract one vertical well from the simulation into a well file (§5.4) located at grid cell {ix;iy} (indices lying from 1 to NX or NY) between z_bot elevation and z_top elevation.
 At the end of the simulation, the Automatic Nexus Inference from all extracted wells is displayed (see "Fill Nexus" option in §3.4.1).
-(Only for Research partners) STATS_FILE Path for the output statistics file (default is the batch file Optional name with extension ".csv") STATS_PROPS If not zero, dump facies proportions into the CSV file.
-Optional Can be used only if STATS_IT or STATS_AV is used.
-STATS_CL If not zero, dump the centerline statistics into a CSV file Optional (see STATS_CL_FILE keyword).
+STATS_FILE Path for the output statistics file (default is the batch file Optional (Research) name with extension ".csv") STATS_PROPS If not zero, dump facies proportions into the CSV file.
+Optional (Research) Can be used only if STATS_IT or STATS_AV is used.
+STATS_CL If not zero, dump the centerline statistics into a CSV file Optional (Research) (see STATS_CL_FILE keyword).
 Can be used only if STATS_IT or STATS_AV is used.
-STATS_CL_FILE Path for the output centerline statistics file (default is the Optional batch file name with extension "centerline.csv").
+STATS_CL_FILE Path for the output centerline statistics file (default is the Optional (Research) batch file name with extension "centerline.csv").
 Can be used only if STATS_IT or STATS_AV is used.
-SLICE_FILE Path for the output slice file (default is the batch file name Optional with extension ".slice.f2g") (the order must match the - F slices order) F2G_FILE Path for the output simulated block file (default is batch Optional file name + extension ".f2g") Priorita 110 humo + 0.000 $125$ 1
+SLICE_FILE Path for the output slice file (default is the batch file name Optional with extension ".slice.f2g") (the order must match the - slices order) F2G_FILE Path for the output simulated block file (default is batch Optional ··· · file name + extension ".f2g") - F I

-E2C IT Concepts the output simulated block periodically into E2C Ontional F2G_IT Generate the output simulated block periodically into F2G Optional files (every given a number of iterations) (-1 by default means that the feature is not activated).
+F2G_IT Generate the output simulated block periodically into F2G files (every given a number of iterations) (-1 by default means that the feature is not activated).
 F2G_FILE value is ignored because generated files are automatically named (batch file name + simulation age + extension ".f2g").
-F2G_FACIES If not zero, dump lithofacies variable in the exported bloc If F2G export (zero by default) is required, one F2G_GRAIN If not zero, dump grain size variable in the exported bloc of these three (zero by default) keywords is F2G_AGE if not zero, dump age variable in the exported bloc (zero mandatory by default) F2G_ZBOT Bottom elevation of the F2G exported block (Initial grid Optional elevation (DOMAIN_ZREF parameter) by default) F2G_ZTOP Top elevation of the F2G exported block (Mean Optional topography by default) F2G_ORDER Order in which cells are dumped in the F2G file (see Optional §5.2.5, +Y +X +Z by default) - HISTO_NZ Define the number of required levels for calculating the Optional sand-crossing cumulative histogram HISTO_FILE Path for the output sand-crossing cumulative histogram Optional file. (default is the batch file name with extension "histo.csv")
+Optional F2G_FACIES If not zero, dump lithofacies variable in the exported bloc (zero by default) If F2G export is required, one F2G_GRAIN If not zero, dump grain size variable in the exported bloc (zero by default) of these three keywords is F2G_AGE if not zero, dump age variable in the exported bloc (zero by default) mandatory F2G_ZBOT Bottom elevation of the F2G exported block (Initial grid elevation (DOMAIN_ZREF parameter) by default) Optional F2G_ZTOP Top elevation of the F2G exported block (Mean topography by default) Optional F2G_ORDER Order in which cells are dumped in the F2G file (see $\$5.2.5, +Y + X + Z$ by default) Optional HISTO_NZ Define the number of required levels for calculating the sand-crossing cumulative histogram Optional HISTO_FILE Path for the output sand-crossing cumulative histogram file. (default is the batch file name with extension "histo.csv") Optional